jarun/nnn/README.md

 1. Always open `nnn` in detail mode:

         alias n='nnn -d'
-2. Set desktop opener as default:

-        export NNN_OPENER=1
-3. Set a desktop file manager to open directories with (if you need one).
+2. Set a desktop file manager to open directories with (if you need one).
 E.g.:

         export NNN_DE_FILE_MANAGER=thunar
-4. Start `nnn`.
+3. Start `nnn`.

         n